And greetings to you, my friends, and welcome back.

 You did.

-And and I think you'll win, too.
+And I think you'll win, too.

-Thank you, Ralph.
+Thank you, Rush.

-You know, she said something Out there, folks.
+You know, she said something out there, folks.

 I've had it's a minor irritant.